 Lowers the immune system

-Another long-term effect of opioid addiction is that it can have a very negative impact on our body’s abilities to defend and heal itself.
+Another long-term effect of opioid addiction is that it can have a very negative impact on our body’s ability to defend and heal itself.
 This is because some opioids change the way our immune system works, a process known as the immunomodulating effect.

 Indeed, side effects of opioid use include changes to the way that our bodies spot and attack tumors, something that could have a very harmful long-term effect.
 Additionally, opioids have been shown to change the way our bodies deal with microbes which means a long-lasting effect of addiction may include greater susceptibility to infection.

-As our body’s ability to spot and deal with tumors and defend itself from unwanted microbial visitors is essential to our health and wellbeing, taking action to prevent these side effects now is vital.
+As our body’s ability to spot and deal with tumors and defend itself from unwanted microbial visitors is essential to our health and well-being, taking action to prevent these side effects now is vital.
 However, coming off of opioids can be a challenging and painful process that is not easy if you have been using them for a long period.
 Fortunately, outpatient treatment centers can help you detox, and remove all the opioids from your system in the safest way possible.

 Increased pain sensitivity